The creation of a living environment second to

 The vegetation comprises native and low fertility grasses and gorse, which provides a protective habitat for native seedling regrowth.
 Tauhini is present on the upper slopes while deeper in gullies there are considerable areas showing reversion to indigenous second growth natives, principally whiteywood and punga.

 The property is well recognized for its strong persistent winds in exposed spaces and dry summers.

 The only land clearance allowed in each title is a one hectare house site on each block.
 This gives certainty that no one can clear the hillsides that form the view that each owner will have and there will be no boundary fences - to maintain a non-fragmented look.

-The Kinnoull lifestyle allows you to fulfill the dream of living next to a dynamic coastal environment where nature’s bounty is respected.
-Snorkel or simply take a walk and explore for yourself the wildlife, history and geology of the South Coast:
+The Kinnoull lifestyle allows you to fulfill the dream of living next to a dynamic coastal environment where nature's bounty is respected.
+Explore for yourself the wildlife, history and geology of the South Coast:

 The gorse provides a protective habitat for native seedling regrowth.
 This will be more pronounced on lower shady faces but will slowly progress up the slopes as shade and ground moisture conditions increase.